Register to use our online access service

 How our Appointment System works

 We offer "book ahead" appointments to see doctors and nurses, up to three weeks in advance.
 Appointments are available from 07.30 to 18:00 Monday to Friday, and until 20:00 on Thursdays.
-Doctors also offer telephone appointments for review of ongoing problems.
+Doctors also offer telephone appointments for review of ongoing problems or problems that do not require a physical examination.

 Approximately half of the daily appointments are reserved for booking “on the day”.
 These are bookable by telephone only: calls are taken from 8am and appointments are allocated on a “first come first served” basis.
 We do not allocate appointments to people who come to the door as this does not allow those who are frail, elderly or unwell equal access to the doctor.